 Begin by determining whether your goal is rental income, capital appreciation, or long-term ownership.
 Once your goal is clear, select the appropriate community and property type.

-Preferred locations for apartments in 2026 include Dubai Creek Harbor, Downtown Dubai, Dubai Marina, Jumeirah Village Circle, and Palm Jumeirah.
+Preferred locations for apartments in 2026 include Dubai Creek Harbour Downtown Dubai, Dubai Marina, Jumeirah Village Circle, and Palm Jumeirah.
 For villas, popular options include Al Furjan, Damac Hills 2, Dubai Hills Estate, Palm Jumeirah, and Dubailand.

 Foreigners may purchase freely in designated freehold zones, such as Downtown Dubai, Dubai Marina, Jumeirah Lakes Towers, Arabian Ranches, and Palm Jumeirah.